approov/quickstart-ios-swift-grpc/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

+Note that the minimum requirement is iOS 10.
+You cannot use Approov in apps that support iOS versions older than this.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
 This allows inclusion into the project by simply adding a dependency on the `ApproovGRPC` package in Xcode through the `File -> Add Packages...` menu item or in the project's `Package Dependency` section.
 In the search box of the add packages dialog enter the url of the git repository `https://github.com/approov/approov-service-ios-swift-grpc.git`, then choose `Exact Version` and 3.0.1 or 3.0.1-bitcode.